Middle multiplicative convolution and hypergeometric equations: Fedorov's formula

 \section{Fedorov's formula}

 For any $\bm{\alpha},\bm{\beta} \in [0,1)^n$, the hypergeometric differential operator $\textnormal{Hyp}(\bm{\alpha},\bm{\beta})$ is defined by

 and the corresponding hypergeometric module by $H_{\bm{\alpha},\bm{\beta}}:=\mathscr{D}/\mathscr{D} \cdot \textnormal{Hyp}(\bm{\alpha},\bm{\beta})$.
-These $\mathscr{D}$-modules are irreducibles if and only if $\alpha_i \neq \beta_j$ for all $i,j \in \{1,...,n\}$ \cite[Cor.
-3.2.1]{Kat90}.
+These $\mathscr{D}$-modules are irreducibles if and only if $\alpha_i \neq \beta_j$ for all $i,j \in \{1,...,n\}$ \cite[Cor.\,3.2.1]{Kat90}.
 We assume in what follows that this condition is satisfied.

-The leading term of the operator is $t^n(1-t)\partial_t^n$, then we have a connection on the trivial holomorphic bundle of rank $n$ on $\mathbb{P}^1 \setminus \{0,1,\infty\}$.
-The three singularities are regular, and Theorem 3.5.4 of \cite{Kat90} shows that the corresponding local system on $\mathbb{P}^1 \setminus \{0,1,\infty\}$ is physically rigid.
-In other words, and Riemann already remarked it in 1857, the hypergeometric equation can be reconstructed, up to isomorphism, with the knowledge of its monodromies at $0$, $1$ and $\infty$.
-By \cite[Cor.
-8.1]{Sim90}, the restriction of $H_{\bm{\alpha},\bm{\beta}}$ to $\G_m \setminus \{1\}$ underlies a complex polarizable variation of Hodge structure, unique up to a shift of the Hodge filtration \cite[Prop.
-1.13(i)]{Del87}.
-Let us make precise the three monodromies and what that implies on the calculation of local Hodge invariants.
+The leading term of the operator is $t^n(1-t)\partial_t^n$, then we have a connection on the trivial holomorphic bundle of rank $n$ on $\mathbb{P}^1 \smallsetminus \{0,1,\infty\}$.
+The three singularities are regular, and Theorem 3.5.4 of \cite{Kat90} shows that the corresponding local system on $\mathbb{P}^1 \smallsetminus \{0,1,\infty\}$ is physically rigid.
+In other words, the hypergeometric equation can be reconstructed, up to isomorphism, with the knowledge of its monodromies at $0$, $1$ and $\infty$, that was already remarked by Riemann in 1857.
+By \cite[Cor.\,8.1]{Sim90}, the restriction of $H_{\bm{\alpha},\bm{\beta}}$ to $\G_m \smallsetminus \{1\}$ underlies a complex polarizable variation of Hodge structure, unique up to a shift of the Hodge filtration \cite[Prop.\,1.13(i)]{Del87}.
+Let us make precise the monodromies of horizontal sections\footnote{ Let us notice that Fedorov considers instead monodromies of solutions, see \cite[Prop.\,2.1]{Fed18}.} and the implications on the calculation of local Hodge invariants.